jtmiller28/sliding-phenology/sliding-phenology-proj/notes.md

 The way I did the analysis also posses issues when considering the nature of cyclical data, as the current kernel density plots do not address how the phonological distributions should appear when at the 365 - 0 range.
 Rob recommends a cyclical GAM in order to address this issue. <br>

 Im interested in simulating the data to see: whether the approach itself works and what insights it can give us into global change, what type of data is suited to this method, and when does it break.

+### New updates 02-01-2024
+New directions:
+1. Classifying Modality for a given taxa:
+   - Challenges: Validation that there was robust enough sampling during the entire phenologic period to qualify modality
+2. Looking at how modality may shift given the underlying abiotic variables per year (probably for a small subset of taxa)
+3. Append modality strategy as a discrete(?) trait onto the tree to test for phylogenetic signal.